ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 You can observe the progress of each command Job through the Pod logs.

-Before continuing ensure all Jobs have completed by running `kubectl get jobs` and observe the `COMPLETIONS` column. `1/1` indicates the Job completed successfully.
+Before continuing, run `kubectl get jobs` and observe the `COMPLETIONS` column to ensure all jobs have completed. `1/1` indicates the job completed successfully.